 1st January 2012 marked Luke turning Professional with Team Sky.
 As a ‘Neo Pro’ (first year professional), Luke was largely on domestique duties in the racing, however in training, he trained like the worlds best.
 Luke’s continual improvement throughout the season, took him to the top step of the podium at the 2012 Tour of Britain, where he took the Stage 1 win and held the yellow jersey.

-More recently with Team Sky, Luke supported Chris Froome to winning the Tour de France in 2015 and 2016, placed 8th in Paris Roubaix and made the Podium in Het Nieuwsblaad, where he has cemented his position in the sport as one of the worlds best classics riders and lead out men.
+More recently with Team Sky and now Team Ineos, Luke has been Road Captain, leading Chris Froome, Geraint Thomas and Egan Bernal to their Tour de France victories.
+Luke has also placed 8th in Paris Roubaix, 5th Flanders and made the Podium in Het Nieuwsblaad, where he has cemented his position in the sport as one of the worlds best classics riders and lead out men.

 Check out Luke Rowe’s Team Sky Profile